 I am Professor of Criminology at the Institute of Criminology and Legal Policy, University of Helsinki.
 My job description includes directing the Criminological Unit of the Institute.
-The Institute is part of the Department of Social Research at the Faculty of Social Sciences, University of Helsinki.
+The Institute is part of the Faculty of Social Sciences, University of Helsinki.

 My research has focused on homicide, delinquency, crime measurement systems, and historical dimensions of criminology.
 I have been centrally involved in the creation of research based crime indicators, such as the Finnish Self-Report Delinquency Study (FSRD, 1995-), the Finnish Homicide Monitor (FHM, 2002-), and the Finnish Crime Victim Survey (FCVS, 2012-).
 I currently serve in the Steering Committees of the International Self-Report Delinquency Study (ISRD) and the European Homicide Monitor (EHM).

 Professor of Criminology